 The PleximmuneTM test is a prognostic tool which may provide additional information to the clinician about the patient's immunologic risk level and could be valuable in the management of transplant patients.
-As per the device label, the transplant physicians who are already familiar with the care of transplant recipients will not be likely to solely rely on the PleximmuneTM test results for clinical decision making but will use it as an adjunctive tool and primarily rely on other diagnostic tools such as biopsy, liver function tests and other laboratory or clinical data in addition to the assay results for managing transplant patients.
+As per the device label, the transplant physicians who are already familiar with the care of transplant recipients will not be likely to solely rely on the PleximmuneTM test results for clinical decision making.
+However, these transplant physicians will use it as an adjunctive tool and primarily rely on other diagnostic tools such as biopsy, liver function tests, and other laboratory or clinical data in addition to the assay results for managing transplant patients.

 VI.
-POSTMARKET DATA: ANNUAL DISTRIBUTION NUMBER
+POST-MARKET DATA: ANNUAL DISTRIBUTION NUMBER

-Section 520(m)(6)(A)(ii) of The Food, Drug, and Cosmetic Act (FD&C) allows HDEs indicated for pediatric use to be sold for profit as long as the number of devices distributed in any calendar year does not exceed the annual distribution number (ADN).
+Section 520(m)(6)(A)(ii) of the Food, Drug, and Cosmetic Act (FD&C) allows HDEs indicated for pediatric use to be sold for profit as long as the number of devices distributed in any calendar year does not exceed the annual distribution number (ADN).
 On December 13, 2016, the 21st Century Cures Act (Pub.
 L. No. 114-255) updated the definition of ADN to be the number of devices "reasonably needed to treat, diagnose, or cure a population of 8,000 individuals in the United States."
 Based on this definition, FDA calculates the ADN to be 8,000 multiplied by the number of devices reasonably necessary to treat an individual.
 However, it is to be noted that unless the sponsor requests to update their ADN based on the 21st Century Cures Act, the ADN will still be based on the previously approved ADN of 4,000.
-The approved ADN for PleximmuneTM is 4000 total tests per year.
+The approved ADN for PleximmuneTM is 4000 total tests per vear.

-For the reporting period of May 26, 2022 to June 1, 2023 Plexision, Inc. performed a total of 625 PleximmuneTM tests on a total of 403 patients at Plexision's CLIA-approved laboratory.
+For the reporting period of June 1, 2023 to May 14, 2024 Plexision, Inc. performed a total of 558 PleximmuneTM tests on a total of 347 patients at Plexision's laboratory.

 All specimens were post-transplant samples.
 No pre-transplant specimens were tested.
-Among the 403 patients, there were 202 males and 201 females.
-The average age of these patients was 10.8 years with a range from 0.03 to 20.9 years.
+Among the 347 patients, there were 182 males and 165 females.
+The average age of these patients was 11.3 years with a range from 0.6 to 20.9 years.
 The major organs transplanted were liver or intestine.
-The type of organ transplanted in these 403 patients was: liver (279), combined liver-kidney (3), combined liver-intestine (52), intestine alone (39), liver-intestine-other (14) and liver-other (16).
+The type of organ transplanted in these 347 patients was: liver (255), combined liverkidney (2), combined liver-intestine (44), intestine alone (22), liver-intestine-other (6) and liverother (18).
 The ethnicity of these patients is not available.

 VII.
-SYSTEMATIC LITERATURE REVIEW OF THE SAFETY OF THE PleximmuneTM TEST IN THE PEDIATRIC POPULATION
+SYSTEMATIC LITERATURE REVIEW OF THE SAFETY OF THE

+PLEXIMMUNETM TEST IN THE PEDIATRIC POPULATION